FREE SHIPPING on orders over $75 International: over $250

 The process of piling transforms the tea’s taste to a very thick one with an earthy aroma.

-Aging is at the core of Pu-erh tea taste transformation.
+Aging is central to the transformation of Pu-erh tea flavor.
 A Raw Pu-erh can become smoother and less astringent with age, while ripe Pu-erh typically has a more consistent flavor profile due to its fermentation process.
 However, a longer aging process doesn't necessarily mean a better taste.
-There are some longer-aged Pu-erhs with an exceptional taste, but we believe that this should not be your area of focus when buying a cake of fermented goodness.
+There are some longer-aged Pu-erhs with an exceptional taste, but we believe that age alone cannot be the main criterion when buying a cake of fermented goodness.

 Zhoushi Ripe Pu-erh Tea Cake, 2018